 There is no right or wrong answer to what wealth means to you.
 We all want different things from our money.
 And the answer will change as we go through different life stages.
 We need to understand how to master our finances – earning, spending, investing, tracking and budgeting – in order to reach our goals.

 Spend a few hours reading personal finance books, or listening to audiobooks while you commute or walk the dog.
 This short investment in time will help you understand money and how to achieve your own version of “being rich”.

 This post may contain affiliate links, which means I make a small commission if you decide to purchase something through that link.
 This has no cost to you, and in some cases may give you a discount off the regular price.
 If you do make a purchase, thank you for supporting my blog!
 I only recommend products and services that I truly believe in, and all opinions expressed are my own.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclaimers for more information.

-Personal Finance Books I’ve Read in 2019
+Personal Finance Books I’ve Read

 Erin Lowry’s breakout personal finance book, “Broke Millennial: stop scraping by and get your financial life together”, has amazing advice that young adults will want to read again and again.
 How to split the bill among friends at a restaurant.
 Moving back home after college.
 When and how to talk about money issues in a relationship.
 Sharing finances when moving in with a significant other.